 The CCDP is interested in making grants for the purchase of all-electric construction equipment.
 Unfortunately we are unable to fund hybrid-electric or “dual-power” machines as they do not offer large enough reductions in diesel emissions.

-For details on the Colorado Clean Diesel Program’s funding for electric construction equipment, see this July 20, 2021 presentation to the Rocky Mountain chapter of Associated Builders and Contractors:
+For details on the Colorado Clean Diesel Program’s funding for electric construction equipment, see this recording of a Sept.
+30, 2021 webinar:

 All-electric construction machines are powered entirely by electricity, which in most cases is stored in an onboard lithium-ion battery pack.
 An electric motor or motors propel the machine and run the hydraulics.
 The equipment is fully mobile, but run time is limited and the battery must be recharged by being plugged in when not in use.